Ronald Acuña Jr. Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.23 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.31).

-- Rockies pitchers combine to allow the fifth-most home runs in baseball (94 total, 1.3 per game).
+- The Rockies surrender the fourth-most home runs in baseball (98 total, 1.3 per game).

-- The Rockies are sending Seabold (1-2) to the mound for his ninth start of the season.
-He is 1-2 with a 4.70 ERA and 42 strikeouts in 53 2/3 innings pitched.
+- Anderson (0-0) gets the starting nod for the Rockies in his seventh start of the season.
+He's put together a 2.72 ERA in 36 1/3 innings pitched, with 25 strikeouts.

-- The righty's most recent appearance came on Monday against the Boston Red Sox, when he threw six innings, surrendering one earned run while allowing six hits.
+- The right-hander's most recent appearance came on Tuesday against the Boston Red Sox, when he threw 4 1/3 innings, surrendering three earned runs while allowing five hits.

-- The 27-year-old has a 4.70 ERA and 7.0 strikeouts per nine innings across 15 games this season, while allowing a batting average of .265 to opposing hitters.
+- In eight games this season, the 35-year-old has a 2.72 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .227 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.